Admission Requirements

 • Score ranked Proficient or higher on the TEAS Version 7

-Only the requirements listed above must be completed as of the most recently completed term.
 Students may apply with additional prerequisites to be completed as long as they have met the criteria listed above.
 Any offer of admission would be contingent upon the completion of remaining prerequisites prior to the start of the term.

 Minimum Criteria for Admission Consideration

+Applicants must have meet the minimum admission criteria outlined below in order to be eligible for admission consideration.
 The admission criteria is the same for all program applicants, including current TU students, transfer students, reenrolling students, and second bachelor's degree-seeking students.
-Students with prior nursing program enrollment should refer to the section titled "Applying from Another Nursing Program" for additional information.

-If you not meet the minimum admission criteria listed below, please refer to the "Individual Admissions Policy" section for more information.
+If you do not meet the minimum admission criteria listed below, please refer to the "Individual Admissions Policy" section for more information.

 Admission Criteria